SergioSgz90/soundscapes-v01/README.md

 # Soundscapes v01

-A project build on React Redux with Typescript and Firebase.
+A project build on React with Typescript and Firebase.

 ## Info